Zheng Yongnian on Openness, Market of ideas, and Scientific Innovation

 "China should expand its opening, even unilaterally; try to create an atmosphere of communication & accumulate trust in cooperation, and it should honestly & faithfully implement its attitudes"

-Professor Zheng Yongnian, currently Presidential Chair Professor, the Founding Director of the Advanced Institute of The Institute for International Affairs, the Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen), is among the highest-profile commentators domestically with a large audience.
+Professor Zheng Yongnian, currently Presidential Chair Professor and the Founding Director of the Institute for International Affairs, the Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen), is among the highest-profile commentators domestically with a large audience.

 One of the constant themes of the Princeton-trained political scientist and former director of the East Asian Institute, National University of Singapore, is the importance of China’s continued openness to the rest of the world.